Joliffe History, Family Crest & Coats of Arms

-Norman Conquest of England occurred.
+The ancient history of the name Joliffe began soon after 1066 when the Norman Conquest of England occurred.
 It was a name given to a happy and lively person.
 The surname of Jolliffe was originally derived from the Old French word joli, of the same meaning.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Joliffe family

 The surname Joliffe was first found in Staffordshire where they were an ancient family granted lands by William the Conqueror, and "allied to some of the chief nobles of the Kingdom."
 A northern branch enjoyed power and affluence in Europe before the Norman Conquest, and were originally known as Jolli.
 This spelling changed with the years to Jollye, to Jolliff, and finally to Jolliffe.

 One of the first records of the family was John Jolif who was listed in the Hundredorum Rolls for Huntingdonshire in 1219.

 "In 1295 William Jolyf was bailsman for the M.P. for Thirsk, and 1305 Robert Jolyf for the M.P. for Arundel."

 The Yorkshire Poll Tax Rolls of 1379 listed Robertus Jolf and Alicia Jolyff as holding lands there at that time.